-*Please note that if you are applying for the Spring 2020 semester and are currently located outside of the United States, seeking an F-1 student visa, we cannot guarantee we will be able to issue an I-20 Certificate of Eligibility if your application and immigration materials are not submitted before November 1, 2019.
+*Please note that if you are applying for the Summer 2020 semester and are currently located outside of the United States, seeking an F-1 student visa, we cannot guarantee we will be able to issue an I-20 Certificate of Eligibility if your application and immigration materials are not submitted before April 1, 2020.

 Apply for admission by submitting the Common Application.
 Be sure to fill out the application completely, as it will be used to determine admissibility.
 Once an application has been started, you will be able to save and continue at any time until submitted.
 After you have submitted your application, changes cannot be made.
 For more information on the Common Application, you can find the Common App guide for first time students here.